-Hartelt Fund Management is a boutique fund manager, specialized in healthcare real estate.
-Our flagship Apollo Healthcare Property Fund has been established to respond to the growing and changing demand for healthcare facilities and senior housing.
+Hartelt Fund Management is a fund manager, specialized in healthcare real estate.
+Our Apollo Healthcare Property Fund has been established to respond to the growing and changing demand for healthcare facilities and senior housing.

 We offer institutional investors stable cashflows and low correlated, inflation-linked income returns in combination with a significant social impact by investing in high-quality, sustainable and affordable housing and healthcare facilities for the benefit of senior citizens and healthcare providers.